dbt-labs/docs.getdbt.com/website/docs/reference/warehouse-profiles/impala-profile.md

 </File>

-Note: When creating workload user in CDP ensure that the user has CREATE, SELECT and INSERT permissions.
+Note: When creating workload user in CDP ensure that the user has CREATE, SELECT, ALTER, INSERT, UPDATE, DROP, INDEX, READ and WRITE permissions.
 If the user is required to execute GRANT statements, see for instance (https://docs.getdbt.com/reference/resource-configs/grants) or (https://docs.getdbt.com/reference/project-configs/on-run-start-on-run-end) appropriate GRANT permissions should be configured.
+When using Ranger this typically set using "Delegate Admin" option.

 ### Kerberos